Vietnam.vn - Nền tảng quảng bá Việt Nam

 Chief Cabinet Secretary Hirokazu Matsuno holds a press conference at the Prime Minister's Office in Tokyo on May 29 to announce the event.
 Photo: Kyodo

-Japan's ballistic missile defense system was put on alert on May 29, with the government warning it would shoot down any missile threatening its territory.
+Japan's ballistic missile defense system was put on alert on May 29, with the government warning it would shoot down any missile that threatened its territory.
 The move came after Japan received a notification from North Korea of a plan to launch a satellite, possibly between May 31 and June 11.

 It would be the latest step by North Korea in a series of missile launches and weapons tests in recent months, including a new solid-fuel intercontinental ballistic missile.

-Kyodo news agency quoted the Defense Ministry's statement as saying: "Japan will take countermeasures against ballistic missiles and other missiles that are confirmed to land on our territory."
+Kyodo news agency quoted the Defense Ministry's statement as saying: "Japan will take countermeasures against ballistic missiles and other missiles confirmed to land on our territory."
 Accordingly, Japan will use SM-3 missiles or Patriot PAC-3 missiles to intercept missiles headed toward the country.

 Japan puts missile defense system on alert photo 1